-In a perfect world – You will have the exact Product in the picture – same colour, same scent etc. But you may have something the same but different.
+In a perfect world, you will have the exact Product in the picture – the same colour, scent, etc. But you may have something the same but different.
 It’s not an issue.
 But it’s the first glance of what the cashier looks at visually.

 The coupon itself:

 *Offer Expiration Date- 90% of coupons have an expiration date, but believe it or not, sometimes it’s a year away.

 *Manufacturers name, description of the Product or what you are purchasing *If this coupon is accepted in more than one store *Size/Quantity allowed for purchase *Any exclusions that apply to the coupon (i.e. no double discounts)

 *Is it a full-price item?
 Yes, or No There may be other factors on your coupons that can alter whether they can accept them.
 It does take time for them to look through.

 Does the coupon state a specific size?
 Certain scent?
 Or is it a Buy 1 Get 1 Free?
 Etc. The cashier needs to ensure you have the correct coupon for your Product.

 The writing on many coupons is small – so it may take some time to read the coupon- They may even squint and look upset.
 But be patient with your cashier – They may be new or even nervous!

 Can’t accept this coupon because the item is already on sale/deal

 A common problem with Cashiers is the thought that a coupon can not be used for an item that is on sale, and part of that is the wording on some coupons; do your best to explain the terms and how they are perceived across the coupon community, is the best you can do.